pism/pism/doc/sphinx/manual/practical-usage/regridding.rst

 the actual computation.

-The transfer from grid to grid is reasonably general --- one can go from coarse to fine or vice versa in each dimension :math:`x,y,z` --- but the transfer must always be done by *interpolation* and never *extrapolation*.
+The transfer from grid to grid is reasonably general --- one can go from coarse to fine or vice versa in each dimension `x,y,z` --- but the transfer must always be done by *interpolation* and never *extrapolation*.
 (An attempt to do the latter will always produce a PISM error.)